2021 Chevrolet Silverado 2500 Problems and Top Complaints – Is Your Car A Lemon?

 The 2021 Chevrolet Silverado 2500 is a heavy-duty truck that continues to be among the top choices.
-The automaker claims it provides “towing that pulls rank,” but customers couldn’t be any unhappier.
-Between the faulty electrical system to the defective engine, there’s a lot of issues for current owners.
+The automaker maintains it provides “towing that pulls rank,” but many customers are faced with problems that make driving the truck a major challenge.
+These range faulty brakes and electrical system malfunctions to fuel issues dealers can’t fix.

 Don’t be stuck with a lemon.
 You have legal rights to cash, return or buyback.